 If you have or get other comprehensive insurance for drugs or medical care.

-If you’re not a United States citizen or are not lawfully present in the United States.
+If you’re not a United States citizen or aren’t lawfully present in the United States.

 You must be a United States citizen or lawfully present in the United States to be a member of our plan.